bitfinexcom/dazaar/docs/whitepaper.md

  /
 B --- C

-# Re-keyed replication:
+# rekeyed replication:
-# A is a hypercore and B is a re-keyed Hypercore based on A
+# A is a hypercore and B is a rekeyed Hypercore based on A
-# and C is a re-keyed Hypercore based on A
+# and C is a rekeyed Hypercore based on A

    A
  /   \